Heechem/Library_card/readme.md

 Added the function to create the div and append it to the DOM

 Card Added and Half of the program completed

+added the function to delete the card , missing the edit for read or not

+Local storage has an error at the begening

+missing the resposive design